Pulcheria: Council of Chalcedon

 Two years later, Pulcheria and Marcian summoned the Council of Chalcedon, attended by 452 bishops.
 It condemned the doctrines of both Nestorius and Eutyches, developed the doctrines of Cyril and Pope Leo I into one, and it declared the doctrine of the "Theotokos" orthodox.
 It also reversed the decision of the second Council of Ephesus and denounced it as 'Robber Council'.
 According to historian Averil Cameron, the Council of Chalcedon "…developed and clarified the creed of Nicaea, according to which God was Father, Son and Holy Spirit, by further proclaiming that Christ was at all times after the Incarnation fully God and fully human."
 Pulcheria and Marcian were both hailed as the "new Constantine" and "new Helena" at the council.
 From this council grew an irreconcilable gulf between Chalcedonians, those who upheld the council's decision, and Miaphysites, who opposed it.

-Pulcheria devoted the last years of her life to the "Theotokos", and had three churches in Constantinople dedicated to the Blessed Virgin Mary: the Monastery of the Panagia Hodegetria, the Church of St. Mary of Blachernae, and the Chalkoprateia.
+Pulcheria devoted the last years of her life to the "Theotokos", and had three churches in Constantinople dedicated to the Virgin Mary: the Monastery of the Panagia Hodegetria, the Church of St. Mary of Blachernae, and the Chalkoprateia.